jrsharp/jrsharp.github.io/_posts/2016-10-10-bare-metal-macintosh-programming-part-2.markdown

 Ok, so this seems like as good a place as any to pause and summarize.
-This represents a fair amount of work and a necessary step towards my goal to do something _really_ useful.
+This represents a fair amount of work and a necessary step towards my goal to do _anything_ useful.
 In the next installment, I'll describe some of the challenges in getting GCC to generate relocatable code, along with my efforts to link these output routines to newlib's stubs for terminal output, which allows us to use things like `puts()`.